-- 1) Enable: Check this box to move data from the ASCII device to the Gateway. - 2) Max Message Length: Enter the max number of characters that can be received by the gateway.
-Example: Max Message Length is set to 5 and the message of "helloworld" was sent by the ASCII device.
-This will be sent to the other protocol as "hello" followed by "world" as two messages. - 3) Receive Character Timeout: Enter the max amount of time (in ms) between characters that the gateway will wait before issuing a timeout and calling the message complete. - 4) Number of Start Delimiters: Select the number of delimiters that the gateway should look for before the gateway processes the data. - 5) Select Start Delimiters: Select the Start Delimiters that the gateway should look for. - 6) Number of End Delimiters: Select the number of delimiters that the gateway should look for to call a message complete. - 7) Select End Delimiters: Select the End Delimiters that the gateway should look for.
+- 1) Enable: Check this box to configure the Receive Data section. - 2) Max Message Length: Enter the max number of characters that can be received by the gateway. - Example: Max Message Length is set to 5 and the message of "helloworld" was sent by the ASCII device.
+This will be sent to the other protocol as "hello" followed by "world" as two messages. - 3) Receive Character Timeout: Enter the max amount of time (in ms) between characters that the gateway will wait before issuing a timeout and calling the message complete. - Example: If Max Message Length varies in size, then use a timeout to call the message complete rather than message length.
+You can also use End Delimiters (below) to call a message complete. - 4) Number of Start Delimiters: Select the number of delimiters that the gateway should look for before the gateway processes the data. - 5) Select Start Delimiters: Select the Start Delimiters that the gateway should look for. - 6) Number of End Delimiters: Select the number of delimiters that the gateway should look for to call a message complete. - 7) Select End Delimiters: Select the End Delimiters that the gateway should look for. - 8) Remove Delimiters from ASCII Message: If checked, the gateway will remove all delimiters that have been configured before sending it to the other protocol. - 9) ASCII Parsing (Optional): Additional parsing can be performed on the string before being passed to the other protocol.
+See the ASCII Configuration ASCII Parsing section for more information.

-- 8) Remove Delimiters from ASCII Message: If checked, the gateway will remove all delimiters that have been configured before sending it to the other protocol. - 9) ASCII Parsing (Optional): Additional parsing can be performed on the string before being passed to the other protocol.
-See the ASCII Parsing section for more information. - 10) Gateway Hold Msg Timeout: Enter the amount of time (in ms) to wait before sending a new message to the other protocol. - 11) Queue Full Behavior: Select which message to discard when the Queue is full.
-Once the Queue is full, the gateway will discard either the oldest or newest message.
-(Only used if Gateway Hold Msg Timeout is non-zero.) - 12) Queue Size: Select how many complete messages the gateway will hold before starting to discard (Only used if Gateway Hold Msg Timeout is non-zero).
+- 10) Gateway Hold Msg Timeout: Enter the amount of time (in ms) to wait before sending a new message to the other protocol. - 11) Queue Full Behavior: Select which message to discard when the queue is full.
+Once the queue is full, the gateway will discard either the oldest or newest message (Only used if Gateway Hold Msg Timeout is non-zero). - 12) Queue Size: Select how many complete messages the gateway will hold before starting to discard (Only used if Gateway Hold Msg Timeout is non-zero).